Homepage of The Personal Group Insurance

 Insulate pipes

 Insulate any water pipes in the unheated areas of your house, like the basement, garage and attic.
-Insulated pipes help reduce heat loss and keep water from freezing when temperatures drop and they can also help reduce your heating bill.
+Insulated pipes help keep water from freezing when temperatures drop.
+They also help reduce heat loss, which means your water heater doesn’t have to work as hard to maintain a constant temperature.
+As an added bonus, it could help keep your heating bill down!

 Thawing frozen pipes

 Despite your best efforts, your pipes can freeze during an extreme cold spell.
 If you turn on your taps and only a trickle of water comes out, or the water pressure suddenly drops, you might have a frozen pipe.
-Here’s what to do:
+Here are some useful tips:

 • Shut off the main water valve.